An abelian formula for the quantum Weyl group action of the coroot lattice: Lattice operators

 at $z=\infty,0$ normalised to take value $1$ at these points.
 That is, $P_i^\pm(z)$ are the canonical solutions of the (regular) $q$--difference equations \eqref{eq:cp-diff} at $z=\infty,0$, and are given by the convergent products

 if $|q|>1$, and by

 if $|q|<1$.

-Theorem \ref{thm:cp-series} below significantly strengthens this result, and is valid whenever $q$ is of infinite order ($|q|$ could be $1$).
+The main result of this paper is Theorem \ref{thm:cp-series} below, which significantly strengthens this result, and is valid whenever $q$ is of infinite order ($|q|$ could be $1$).
 It shows that $P^\pm_i(z)$ are in fact rational functions, or equivalently that the difference equations \eqref{eq:cp-diff} have no monodromy.
-Moreover, the normalised limits of $P^\pm_i(z)$ at $z=0,\infty$ are given by the lattice operators $L_i = T_{\alpha_i^{\vee}}$.
+Moreover, the normalised limits of $P^\pm_i(z)$ at $z=0,\infty$ are given by the lattice operators $L_i = T_{t_{\alpha_i^{\vee}}}$.

 \begin{thm} The following holds for any $i\in\bfI$. \begin{enumerate} \item $P^\pm_i(z):\C^\times\to \End(V)$ is a rational function. \item There is an element $\cplim_i\in\GL(V)$ such that

 In particular,